-Saudi Arabia has a high context culture, meaning that the communication is understood by more than just words spoken, but by body language, voice tone, facial expressions, body gestures and eye movement.
+Saudi Arabia has a high context culture, meaning that the communication is understood by more than just words spoken, but by body language, voice tone, facial expressions, body gestures, and eye movement.
 This is why Saudis prefer to do business face-to-face and build relationships.
-When communicating, ensure that you are genuine and present, as unlike the Western world, Saudis prefer to know the person they are doing business with and be wary of your gestures and body language you may be projecting.
+When communicating, ensure that you are genuine and present, as, unlike the Western world, Saudis prefer to know the person they are doing business with, and be wary of your gestures and body language you may be projecting.

 It is essential to set an appointment with the other party for a business meeting.
-Saudis prefer to do business with people they have built a relationship with, therefore most meetings will be preceded with small talk about health, family and leisure.
+Saudis prefer to do business with people they have built a relationship with, therefore most meetings will be preceded by small talk about health, family, and leisure.
 Often, people will interrupt the meeting to talk to the other party, be patient if this occurs, and wait for the new party to leave before commencing the previous conversation.

 Business in Saudi moves at a much slower pace than in other areas of the world.
-In general, it can take up to twice the amount of time to settle and agree on a contract in Saudi than in USA.
-There is less rigidity in schedule and a more laid back sense of time in Saudi culture, in comparison to Western culture.
-Expect to not talk about business at your first business meeting, as Saudis prefer to do business with people they know, like and trust.
+In general, it can take up to twice the amount of time to settle and agree on a contract in Saudi than in the USA.
+There is less rigidity in schedule and a more laid-back sense of time in Saudi culture, in comparison to Western culture.
+Expect to not talk about business at your first business meeting, as Saudis prefer to do business with people they know, like, and trust.
 Saudis will spend a lot of time getting to know you and your party; safe conversations topics are family, health, leisure, hobbies, and travel.
 Refrain from directly asking about female relatives, but you may ask about the family in general.

 Saudis greet very differently from Westerners.
 Saudi men will shake hands and give each other a kiss on the cheek.
 Women will generally hug and kiss other women.
-Women and men do not publicly greet each other if they are from outside of their family.
+Women and men do not publicly greet each other if they are from outside of their families.

 If you are a Western businessman, greeting men, a handshake will suffice, however, if you have built a relationship with them, don’t be surprised if they kiss you on the cheek.
 If you are greeting women, do not shake hands or physically greet, simply greet them verbally.
 If you are a Western female, do not shake hands with a man, respond to the greeting they give you, but you are free to shake hands or hug a woman.

-It is important to note, that you should always use your right hand, when greeting and eating, as the left hand is considered unclean.
+It is important to note, that you should always use your right hand when greeting and eating, as the left hand is considered unclean.